laserpants/powerpants/README.md

 newtype Polynomial a = Px (Map Integer a)
 ```

 There are two invariants that need to be enforced.
-Firstly, there shouldn't be any duplicate keys.
+Firstly, there can't be any duplicate keys.
 This is already taken care of by the data structure.
 And secondly, there shouldn't be any terms with coefficients equal to zero (e.g., 0x<sup>3</sup>).
 To eliminate zero values in the map, we export the following function:

 ```haskell
 polynomial = Px .
 Map.filter (/= 0) . fromListWith (+)